sonsofcrypto/web3wallet/README.md

 	- [] Create multisig

 ## UI tasks:
+	- [x] One tap switch wallet netwrok button
 	- [ ] One tap launch
-	- [ ] One tap switch wallet netwrok button
-	- [ ] One swipe edge anim (only show it until user uses one)
 	- [ ] Implemnet voldemort

 	- [ ] Add inset for keybord and scroll to fiedl when keyboard comes up